Step-by-Step Video-to-Audio Synthesis via Negative Audio Guidance: Implementation

 \subsection{Guided flow for step-by-step generation}

 The decomposition shown in Eq. (\ref{eq:2nd_posterior}) yields a new guidance formulation comprising four terms: one unconditional flow term and three guidance terms.
 However, adjusting the coefficients of the three guidance terms is cumbersome in practice.
-Given the empirical results~\citep{kushwaha2024vintage}, where simplifying the guidance by removing $u_\theta\brc*{x_t, t, V, \varnothing}$ in Eq. (\ref{eq:guide_vintage}) performs well, we also set the guidance coefficients so that $u_\theta\brc*{x_t, t, V, \varnothing}$ cancels out for simplification.
-Specifically, we set the sum of the coefficients of the first and third guidance terms to equal the coefficient of the second guidance term (see supplemental materials for more details).
+Given the empirical results in VinTAGe~\cite{kushwaha2024vintage}, where simplifying the guidance by removing $u_\theta\brc*{x_t, t, V, \varnothing}$ in Eq. (\ref{eq:guide_vintage}) performs well, we also set the guidance coefficients so that $u_\theta\brc*{x_t, t, V, \varnothing}$ cancels out for simplification.
+Specifically, we set the sum of the coefficients of the first and third guidance terms to equal the coefficient of the second guidance term (see the Appendix for details).
 This leads to the following guided flow:

 where $\alpha$ and $\beta$ are the coefficients of the guidance terms.
-As we need an audio-conditioned flow in the last term, we introduce an additional set of trainable parameters $\psi$ to adapt the text-conditioned video-to-audio model to predict it, as we show its details in the next subsection.
+As we require an audio-conditioned flow in the last term, we introduce an additional set of trainable parameters $\psi$ to adapt the text-conditioned video-to-audio model for this prediction, as detailed in the next subsection.

 The second term on the right-hand side of Eq. (\ref{eq:nag}) corresponds to a standard guidance term in text-conditioned video-to-audio models, which appeared in Eq. (\ref{eq:guide_vintage_simple}).
 It strengthens the fidelity of the generated audio to the conditional video and text prompt.
-The third term is a new guidance term appearing in our proposed method, which pushes the generated audio away from the conditional audio $\xcond$.
-This prevents the already generated audio events from being re-generated in the current generation step, enabling step-by-step generation without overlapping audio events.
+The third term is a new guidance term introduced in our proposed method that pushes the generated audio away from the conditional audio $\xcond$.
+This prevents the already-generated audio events from being re-generated during the current generation step, enabling step-by-step generation without overlapping audio events.
 Since $\xcond$ is used similarly for a negative prompt, we refer to this new guidance as \PMfull~(\PMabbr).

-\subsection{Training flow estimator for \PMfull}
+\subsection{Training Flow estimator for \PMfull}